Dame Mary Cook: London

 During her husband's term as High Commissioner, Mary Cook played a key role for the Australian Red Cross Society, including representing the Society at a meeting of the International Red Cross Board of Governors in Paris in 1923.

 Honours

 Mary Cook's services to Australia were acknowledged when she was created a Dame Commander of the Order of the British Empire (DBE) in 1925 Birthday Honours List.

 Retirement

 The Cooks returned to Australia in 1927, enjoying an active retirement.
 In 1928, on the foundation of the Newington College Parents' and Friends' Association, Dame Mary was elected president.
 In the first year of the association £300 was raised for equipment and improvements to the school's hospital.
 Four generations of the Cook family, including her son, Richard Cecil Cook, and grandson, Peter Cook, attended Newington.

 Death

-Sir Joseph Cook died in 1947, and Dame Mary Cook died on 24 September 1950, aged 87, at her Bellevue Hill, New South Wales.
+Sir Joseph Cook died in 1947, and Dame Mary Cook died on 24 September 1950, aged 87, at her Bellevue Hill, New South Wales home.
 She was interred beside her husband at Northern Suburbs Memorial Gardens, North Ryde, New South Wales.